 SEM & regression analysis

-Examples of more advanced methods are structural equation modelling (SEM) or regression analysis.
+Examples of more advanced methods are structural equation modeling (SEM) or regression analysis.

 In order to prove causality, you need longitudinal data.
 This means that you need multiple measurements over time.
-With this data you can prove that a certain increase or decrease of engagement in the first year will lead to an increase or decrease in customer satisfaction six months later.
-For example, a one percent increase in engagement scores could lead to a two percent increase in customer satisfaction six months later.
+With this data, you can prove that a certain increase or decrease of engagement in the first year will lead to an increase or decrease in customer satisfaction six months later.
+For example, a one point increase in engagement scores (measured on a 5 of 7 point scale) could lead to a three percent increase in customer satisfaction six months later.